akhoch34/march_madness/src/men_analysis.md

 | Field Goal % | 44.55% | 45.30% |
 | Free Throw % | 72.30% | 68.38% |

 **Analysis:** Marquette has a slight edge as a #7 seed versus #10 seed New Mexico.
 Historically, #7 seeds have won 60.90% of games against #10 seeds in the tournament.
-This is expected to be a close matchup, with Marquette having a slight edge (57.69% win probability).
+Marquette has the advantage with a 66.73% win probability.

 ---

 ### Y08 Louisville vs Y09 Creighton

-**Prediction:** Louisville has a 46.72% chance to win
+**Prediction:** Louisville has a 48.96% chance to win

-**ELO Ratings:** Louisville: 1714, Creighton: 1722
+**ELO Ratings:** Louisville: 1588, Creighton: 1623

-**Betting Odds:** Louisville +1.0, Moneyline: 114
+**Betting Odds:** Louisville +0.5, Moneyline: 104

 **Advanced Stats Comparison:**